-The vast majority of electric cars sold new in 2019 are equipped with one electric motor per axle; two-wheel-drive models have a single motor, while the ones with all-wheel drive use two.
-Using technology licensed from another startup named Workhorse, Lordstown plans to develop a four-wheel-drive powertrain that assigns one electric motor to each wheel, so four in total.
-Rivian — another entrant in this race — packed similar technology into the R1T it unveiled in 2018.
+The vast majority of electric cars sold new in 2019 are equipped with one electric motor per axle (two-wheel-drive models have a single motor, while the ones with all-wheel drive use two).
+Using technology licensed from another startup named Workhorse, Lordstown plans to develop an innovative four-wheel-drive, 600-horsepower powertrain that assigns one electric motor to each wheel, so four in total.
+Rivian packed similar technology into the R1T it unveiled in 2018.

 This layout makes it easier to control how much torque is transferred to each wheel, which should come in handy when off-roading.
 Other details such as range, payload, and towing capacity remain under wraps.
-The company’s teaser sketch suggests the Endurance will wear a futuristic design characterized by a tall front end with a body-colored insert, razor-thin headlights, a boxy cab, and pronounced wheel arches.
+The company’s preview images suggest the Endurance will wear a futuristic design characterized by a tall front end with a body-colored insert, razor-thin headlights, a boxy cab, and pronounced wheel arches.
 It almost looks like the Chevrolet Silverado of the future.

 Starting a car company that reliably makes millions of vehicles annually is more difficult than many assume.
 Lordstown at least has a significant advantage in this regard.
-It purchased the Lordstown, Ohio, factory that General Motors closed in March of 2019 and it plans to build the Endurance there starting in the fourth quarter of 2020.
+It purchased the Lordstown, Ohio, factory that General Motors closed in March 2019 and it plans to build the Endurance there starting in the fourth quarter of 2020.
 The company will rehire as many laid-off workers as possible; they’re men and women who know the plant inside and out, and bring a tremendous amount of experience in car-making to the project.
 Ramping up production in about a year sounds ambitious, even with a $40 million loan secured from General Motors.